StandingPadAnimations/StandingPadAnimations.github.io/content/posts/songs-of-war-is-dead-let-it-rest-in-peace.md

 If you were a Songs of War fan during this period, you now had to follow the development of multiple studios, each with their own motivations and goals.
 As such, these groups would just have drama non-stop.
 This would end up leaving a bad taste in people's mouths.

 # David Didn't Want to Continue, so Stop Asking Him

+> {{< typeit
+  speed=20
+>}}
-> "I personally didn't want to invest another four years of my life into one series unless it was just doing like phenomenally good and you know I was about 25 at the time I think, I'm 26 now and I didn't really want to be like almost 30 years old and just finishing some minecraft animation stuff"
+ "I personally didn't want to invest another four years of my life into one series unless it was just doing like phenomenally good and you know I was about 25 at the time I think.
+I'm 26 now and I didn't really want to be like almost 30 years old and just finishing some minecraft animation stuff"
->  -David R. B.
+ - David R. B.
+{{< /typeit >}}

 Looking at the comments of the cancelation annoucement, it's impressive how much people didn't pay attention to the actual announcement.
 Here's some of the most recent comments (as of writing):